Pi-Squared-Inc/devcon-2024/demos/README.md

 > - The higher the Speed value is, the faster it is as compared to Geth.
 > - Speed = 1 / Overhead

-## Proof hint generation of a given program
+## Proof hint generation from a given program

 [Insert instructions]